NEMD Summer School 2026

 17:00 – 17:30 Multiscale Modelling: Nano to Continuum Dmitry Nerukh

-17:30 – 18:00 NEMD in Industry Applications TEL
+17:30 – 18:00 NEMD in Industrial Applications TEL

 Venue

-All sessions will be held at the King’s Buildings Campus, University of Edinburgh.
+All sessions will be held at the King’s Buildings Campus, The University of Edinburgh.
 Detailed venue information and directions will be provided to registered participants.